 Our precious innate gift

 We are born with a natural ability to breathe, laugh and feel emotions.
-As children we can laugh over 300 times a day!
+As children we can laugh hundreds of times a day!
 As we mature laughter becomes more conditional and we grow to let our mind decide if we think it is funny or even appropriate before we laugh.

 Dr Kataria learnt that though our minds can differentiate between what is funny and what is not, our body can be made to believe that any movement replicating laughter is a real thing.
 When our body feels us “laughing” it helps signal our brain to release endorphins that help us feel more alive and energetic.
 Hence he gave birth to his brainchild, Laughter Yoga.

 Laughter, as I like to describe is our easily accessible gift of life that promotes our sense of wellbeing.
 The fun starts with our smile from about two months of age which soon turns into giggles and further develops into laughing freely countless hundreds of times at almost every opportunity.
 It flourishes particularly when playfully interacting and building rapport with others at various stage of our lives.
 We probably feel its pleasurable and calming effects promoting our sense of safety and feeling of togetherness.
 Its infectious and addictive nature also reflects on our physical, emotional and spiritual levels as it impacts and bridges our personal and social development.
 We often find ourselves using it to socialise, boost/retrieve our confidence, in team playing and bonding, in building and strengthening relationships and in the way we lovingly show affection and understanding.